 The Hatcher Pass Management Area is a glaciated mountainous region located an hour and a half north of Anchorage, Alaska.
-The Hatcher Pass Management Area isn’t a designated state park because the area combines private, borough, and state land.
-The area even has two state parks located within its boundaries, the Independence Mine State Historical Park and the Summit Lake State Recreational Site.
+While the Hatcher Pass Management Area is not officially designated as a state park because the area combines private, borough, and state land, the area does have two state parks located within its boundaries.
+The Independence Mine State Historical Park features an old gold mine and information about the Alaskan gold rush, and the Summit Lake State Recreational Site is a popular site for paragliding and blueberry harvesting.
 The varied ownership of the space, collectively, creates a massive natural area that offers recreationists plenty of opportunities for adventure with a variety of places to stay nearby the activity sites.

-Hatcher Pass is a favorite place for Alaskans and guests visiting the state because it is near some of the state’s more populated cities.
-Within a short drive, one will find spectacular mountains that create a backdrop for activities such as berry picking, hiking, gold panning, biking, and horseback riding.
-In the winter the events change to Nordic activities such as skiing, sledding, snowboarding, snowshoeing, and snowmobiling.
+Hatcher Pass is a favorite place for Alaskans and guests visiting the state because it is just a short drive from Alaska’s most densely populated towns and cities.
+Visitors to this management area will find spectacular mountains that create a backdrop for activities such as berry picking, hiking, gold panning, biking, and horseback riding.
+In the winter, the events change to Nordic activities such as skiing, sledding, snowboarding, snowshoeing, and snowmobiling.

 Alaska has no shortage of stunning landscapes.
-The snow-covered mountain tops, the active volcanoes, and the glacial peaks and valleys frame the grass and wildflower covered terrain.
-The green fields stretch for miles only separated by the rivers and the streams that flow into the inlets and lakes that provide some of the best fishing in the United States.
-Visitors traveling by RV have the opportunity to see as much of Alaska’s grandeur as possible; add Hatcher Pass Management Area as a stop on your travel itinerary.
+Snow-covered mountain tops, active volcanoes, and glacial peaks and valleys frame the grass and wildflower-covered terrain, all of which provide homes to a wide variety of wildlife.
+The green fields stretch for miles, separated by the rivers and the streams that flow into the inlets and lakes that provide some of the best fishing in the United States.
+Visitors traveling by RV who are looking for the opportunity to see as much of Alaska’s grandeur as possible should add Hatcher Pass Management Area as a stop on their travel itinerary.

 RV Rentals in Hatcher Pass Management Area